-It's hard to get something that really is worth reading in application security.
-Attacks here and there - unless showing off a new technique - they are kind of boring for me because they are expected to happen anyways.
+It's hard to find something truly worth reading in application security.
+Attacks here and there - unless they're showcasing a new technique - are kind of boring for me because they're expected to happen anyway.
 That's when Egor wrote about Why OWASP Top 10 is no longer relevant.

-He goes on and on to explain why newly developed applications usually don't fit the OWASP Top 10 thanks to modern frameworks.
-He goes further and say that "(...)
-If you aren't maintaining some PHP app written 10 years ago, Top 10 list is irrelevant to you (...)".
-I agree with some part of his article, but it didn't go deeper enough as I'd like.
-That what I'm going to cover these points here.
+He goes on and on, explaining why newly developed applications usually don't fit the OWASP Top 10, thanks to modern frameworks.
+He goes further, saying, "(...)
+If you aren't maintaining some PHP app written 10 years ago, the Top 10 list is irrelevant to you (...)".
+I agree with some parts of his article, but I think it didn't delve deep enough.
+That's what I'm going to address here.

 That said, let's recap what OWASP Top 10 is good for:

-- Consultancies: it's easier to say that they are going to cover some industry standard scope rather than 'my own methodology and scope' because customers understand better;
+- Consultancies: it's easier to claim that they're going to cover an industry standard scope rather than 'my own methodology and scope' because customers understand this better;

-- Security Managers: they have an industry standard to generate metrics to their directors, CxO and board;
+- Security Managers: they have an industry standard to generate metrics for their directors, CxO, and board;

-- Developers: they have a north to where start studying attacks / defenses;
+- Developers: they have a direction in which to start studying attacks/defenses;

-- Pentesters: they have some references to focus their attacks based on how common a vulnerability is.
+- Pentesters: they have some references to focus their attacks based on the commonality of a vulnerability.

 But in practice, this is part of what happens:

-- Developers: they start studying a material explaining Owasp Top 10, learn the basic examples and fail on corner cases or fail to acquire the security mindset;
+- Developers: start studying material explaining OWASP Top 10, learn the basic examples, but fail on corner cases or in acquiring the security mindset;

-- Pentesters: they discover that reading recent hack news and exploiting CVEs in application servers is way easier than finding OWASP Top 10 vulnerabilities in modern applications, except for business logic flaws.
+- Pentesters: find that reading recent hack news and exploiting CVEs in application servers is easier than finding OWASP Top 10 vulnerabilities in modern applications, except for business logic flaws.

 Challenges of OWASP Top 10 "Call for Data"

-OWASP Top 10 is made based on a 'Call for Data' that requests data from multiple vendors.
+OWASP Top 10 is created based on a 'Call for Data' that requests data from multiple vendors.
 And this call for data brings lots of problems.
-Let me explain them:
+Let me explain:

-1) OWASP Top 10 has a conflict of interest since it was born
+1) OWASP Top 10 has had a conflict of interest since it was born

-The responsible for this project is Dave Wichers, also Co-founder and COO of a security consultancy named Aspect Security.
-Naturally it's expected that categories that help it sell more services or products are more likely to enter and gain position within OWASP Top 10, such as Insufficient Attack Protection.
+The person responsible for this project is Dave Wichers, also Co-founder and COO of a security consultancy named Aspect Security.
+Naturally, it's expected that categories that help sell more services or products are more likely to enter and gain position within OWASP Top 10, such as Insufficient Attack Protection.

 2) Vendor Bias: many applications are left out

-Vendors have to either perform penetration tests or have a vulnerability management platform that is able to store vulnerabilities identified in many applications.
-And this is a problem by itself.
+Vendors either perform penetration tests or have a vulnerability management platform that is capable of storing vulnerabilities identified in many applications.
+And this is a problem in itself.

-Vendors have to focus on market segments.
-It means that they perform tests in a specific type of company, e.g., only large companies.
-Small companies don't tend to have budget to pay for security solutions, thus they have been left out the data used to compute the top 10.
+Vendors focus on market segments.
+This means that they perform tests on a specific type of company, e.g., only large companies.
+Small companies typically don't have the budget to pay for security solutions, thus they are left out of the data used to compute the top 10.

 3) Vendor Bias: skill difference

 Some vendors may be more skilled and able to find more vulnerabilities than others in the same application.
-It will affect the top 10 as well.
+This will affect the top 10 as well.

 4) Automated findings overwhelm manual ones

-Companies like Aspect Security, have automated scanners and do (manual) penetration tests.
+Companies like Aspect Security have automated scanners and conduct (manual) penetration tests.
 Which approach tends to gather more vulnerabilities?
-Automated of course, thus for every 1 business logic bypass, you'll have many more Reflected Cross-Site Scripting vulnerabilities.
-The problem now lies in how to normalize it to reflect on top 10.
+Automated, of course.
+Therefore, for every 1 business logic bypass, you'll have many more Reflected Cross-Site Scripting vulnerabilities.
+The problem now lies in how to normalize it to reflect the top 10.
 The answer is you don't.

-It's safe to assume that most of those OWASP Top 10 categories are a reflect of categories presented by automated tools.
+It's safe to assume that most of those OWASP Top 10 categories reflect the categories presented by automated tools.

 5) False-Positive vulnerabilities are part of OWASP Top 10

-OWASP relies on vendors and those vendors are error prone.
+OWASP relies on vendors, and those vendors are error-prone.
 It's expected that some vulnerabilities reported by them may not be validated enough.
-Thus, yeah, false-positive vulnerabilities are part of OWASP Top 10.
+Thus, yes, false-positive vulnerabilities are part of OWASP Top 10.

 6) False-Negatives are all over the place

-The corner cases, the hard to identify and reproduce vulnerabilities and the vulnerabilities that require more knowledge to exploit.
-They are being left out the Top 10, no matter how common they are.
+The corner cases, the hard-to-identify and reproduce vulnerabilities, and the vulnerabilities that require more knowledge to exploit are being left out of the Top 10, no matter how common they are.
 If they can't be identified automatically, they won't be present in OWASP Top 10.

 Is OWASP Top 10 worth following then?

-Yes, it is, as long as you understand for what it can be useful.
-It's some corollary from a quote that I saw before "life is not unfair, it's you that don't know the rules".
+Yes, it is, as long as you understand what it can be useful for.
+It's a corollary from a quote that I've heard before, "Life isn't unfair, it's just that you don't know the rules."

 You have to understand that "OWASP Top 10" should be renamed in your mind to "OWASP Automated Top 10 Findings" and acknowledge that it has a heavy conflict of interest with security consultancies.
-It means that security consultancies say to you what you need to buy and subsequently offer you what you need to buy.
+This means that security consultancies tell you what you need to buy and then offer you exactly that.
 Pretty convenient, huh?

-- The project would need to have more clarification to what "Top 10" really means.
-If it is comprised more of automated findings from a specific number of applications than it should be in a very big disclaimer -- but many won't like it.
-Imagine a security consultancy explaining Top 10 is not actually a Top 10.
-Customers will be scared and won't buy in an extreme line of thinking;
+- The project would need to clarify what "Top 10" really means.
+If it is more of a reflection of automated findings from a specific number of applications, then it should be stated in a very big disclaimer -- but many wouldn't like that.
+Imagine a security consultancy explaining that the Top 10 isn't actually a Top 10.
+Customers would be scared and might not buy, at least in an extreme line of thinking;

-- As vendors make this top 10, they have to pass through a very hard assessment as even it seems that any consultancy is able to give data without much effort.
+- As vendors make up this top 10, they should be subject to a very rigorous assessment.
+It seems that any consultancy can provide data without much effort.

 And is it really "impossible"?
 To cover all apps, indeed.
-To cover some, no, it's possible.
+But to cover some?
+No, it's possible.
 But let's be clear, no matter the top 10, they need a disclaimer to clarify their scope.
-And it should be in red using Arial 72 px.
+And it should be in red, using Arial 72 px.